Mirzajawad807/demonstration-repo/README.md

-# Now, List of inventories below syntax
+# List of inventories below syntax

     Syntax: $ansible-inventory --list -y
             all: